Thurston norms, $L^2$-norms, geodesic laminations, and Lipschitz maps: The generic growth and

 Recall that a closed incompressible surface $S$ in a cusped $N$ is called peripheral if $S$ is isotopic to a boundary component of $N$.
-One goal of this section is to show that a least area closed incompressible surface $S$ in $M$ obtained from a ``generic" Dehn filling of $N$ ``looks like" a nonperipheral surface in $N$ (\Cref{generic Dehn fillings have surfaces supported in the thick part}).
+One goal of this section is to show that a least area closed incompressible surface $S$ in $M$ obtained from a ``generic" Dehn filling of $N$ ``looks like" a nonperipheral surface (\Cref{generic Dehn fillings have surfaces supported in the thick part}).
 We start by setting up some basic definitions.
-Let $\epsilon$ be a Margulis constant of $M$. \begin{defi} A closed hyperbolic $3$-manifold $M$ is \textbf{$\epsilon$ homologically thick} if and only if every closed geodesic $\gamma$ of length $\leq \epsilon$ is $0$ in $H_1(M; \Q)$.
-This is equivalent to saying that any $[S] \in H_2(M)$ has trivial algebraic intersections with the tubes $(M)_{\leq \epsilon}$ by the \pc duality. \end{defi}
+Let $\epsilon$ be a Margulis constant of $M$. \begin{defi} A closed hyperbolic $3$-manifold $M$ is \textbf{$\epsilon$ homologically thick} if and only if every closed geodesic $\gamma$ of length $\leq \epsilon$ is $0$ in $H_1(M; \Q)$. \end{defi} This is equivalent to saying that any $[S] \in H_2(M)$ has trivial algebraic intersections with the tubes $(M)_{\leq \epsilon}$ by the \pc duality.
+The notion of \ehl is ``generic". \begin{defi}[A generic Dehn filling] Let $N$ be a finite-volume hyperbolic manifold with $n$ cusps and let $(p_1/q_1, \cdots, p_n/q_n)\in T^n$ be the space of Dehn filling coefficients.
+By a \textbf{generic} Dehn filling, we mean Dehn fillings $(p, q) \in T^n-X(N)$ where $X(N)$ is a piecewise smooth finite subcomplex of codimension at least $1$. \end{defi} \begin{defi}[A generic manifold of volume $\leq V$] By the \tj theory, all closed hyperbolic $3$-manifolds come from Dehn fillings of finitely many cusped manifolds $N_1, \cdots, N_n$.
+For each $N_i$, we remove one codimension-one complex from the Dehn filling space, and we call the rest of the hyperbolic Dehn fillings generic. \end{defi}